Q. How much does it cost to attend RSU?

 Q. Can I live on campus?

-A. Yes.!
-We have a three-story luxury residence hall.
-See Residential Life for cost and application information.
+A. Yes, see Residential Life for cost and application information.

 Q. When should I apply for admissions?